Esri/jsapi-resources/esm-samples/jsapi-node/README.md

 1. `npm install` - install the modules
 2. `npm run build` - run the build script
 3. `node test-projection.js` - run the app and the output will be written to the terminal window.
-4. `node ./native-esm/webmap.mjs` - run one of the native ESM samples.

 The source files are in the `/src` directory.
-Running the build command compiles the files to CJS and outputs them in the  `/public` directory.
-The [native ESM samples](./native-esm) are not transpiled and can be run as-is.
+Running the build command transpiles the files to CJS and outputs them in the  `/public` directory.
+Only `projection.js` requires transpiling because it uses the SDK's projection engine.
+The `.mjs` files can be run natively, e.g. `node ./src/request.mjs`.

 ## Working with assets